Learn how to make this stunning rose gold giant paper flower with foil-edged, heart-shaped petals!

 First, download the pattern or cut file for my rose gold paper flower from my free resource library.
 It’s available as both a PDF (for hand cutting) and an SVG/DXF (for machine cutting).
 If you’re going to cut it out on your cutting machine, upload the file to your design software.
 If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.

 Here’s what my rose gold paper flower design file looks like uploaded to Cricut Design Space.
 Don’t worry about how they look here — all the petals are in there.
-They will all cut out properly when you click the Make It button.
+Note that no ungrouping, attaching or scoring is necessary in this design.
+Just click that green Make It button and you’re good to go!

 IMPORTANT NOTE: If you’re not sure how to upload an SVG file to Cricut Design Space, or you’re having issues (such as getting a message that says “unsupported file”), please watch my free training series, SVGs Made Simple.
 It will help you SO much!